 Copyright Issues

 Important issues of copyright are involved in the harvesting and curation of political Tweets, which can ensure that valuable information and perspectives on political events endure.
 The issues of copyright and ownership are related to the push by libraries to archive publicly available web content to prevent its easy loss, an initiative recommended by a U.S. Library of Congress study group (Antracoli et al., 2014).
 Elements regarding the copyright and ownership of Tweets are integrated into the guidelines for the Political Tweets Librarian.
-These elements represent recommendations and different librarians and institutions can modify them according to local needs.
+These elements represent recommendations and, in the creation of policies for the harvesting and curation of political Tweets, different librarians and institutions can modify them according to local needs.
 However, the harvesting, archiving, and curation of social media, particularly Tweets, is a new issue and their copyright and ownership dimensions have yet to be tested in court (Small, Kasianovitz, Blanford, & Celaya, 2012).